 The number of people borrowing money from P2P platforms and the total amount of loans continued to decline for 28 consecutive months, Liu Fushou, the chief legal counsel of the China Banking and Insurance Regulatory Commission (CBIRC), said Friday at a routine State Council briefing.

-Chinese authorities launched a sweeping crackdown on the unruly P2P industry three years ago as the sector was plagued by fraud and defaults.
+Chinese authorities launched a sweeping crackdown on the unruly P2P industry four years ago as the sector was plagued by fraud and defaults.
 At its peak, P2P platforms issued more than $150 billion of loans from 50 million investors.
 CBIRC Chairman Guo Shuqing said investors still held more than 800 billion yuan ($115 billion) of unpaid debt from failed P2P platforms as of August.

 China will support “reasonable innovation” in the financial industry as long as risks are under control and innovation serves and contribute to the real economy, Liu said.
 Meanwhile, all financial activities, including fintech, should be brought under unified regulation, he said.

 The regulatory body’s next step will be to crack down on illegal financial activities, improve the regulatory framework with full coverage of all risks and treat businesses that conduct the same type of financial activities equally, Liu said.

 Liu’s comments were in line with Vice Premier Liu He’s speech Oct.
 31 at a meeting of the country’s financial stability body.
 Regulators subsequently suspended fintech giant Ant Group Co.
 Ltd.’s planned mega share sale in Hong Kong and Shanghai.

 While innovation and entrepreneurship are encouraged, all financial activities should be supervised in accordance with related laws to effectively manage risks, the meeting of the Financial Stability and Development Committee said.